-Binaural audio is also used as a way to reinforce these feelings, mirroring the theta or even lo-alpha brain waves.
-These are the waves present when an individual feels relaxed and focused.
+Binaural audio is also used to reinforce these feelings, mirroring the theta or even lo-alpha brain waves.
+These are the waves present when you feel relaxed and focused.
 When your nervous system is at ease, you’ll be able to fall into a deeper state of relaxation.
 As a result, the heartbeat will slow and cortisol levels will drop, reducing stress.
-This is why biosound therapy is particularly effective in helping individuals with depression and anxiety.
+This is why biosound therapy is particularly effective in helping people with depression and anxiety.

 How Biosound Therapy Works

-Biosound therapy produces binaural beats that can create a theta-level meditative state in the patient.
+Biosound therapy produces binaural beats that can create a theta-level meditative state.
 When your brain is in a theta-level meditative state, it’s more receptive to receiving positive affirmations through tones and gentle suggestions.
-Besides theta, there is also delta, which is brought on by deep sleep.
-On the other hand, when an individual is active and alert, a state of beta or even gamma wave activity is produced.
+Besides theta, there’s also delta, which is brought on by deep sleep.
+On the other hand, when you’re active and alert, a state of beta or even gamma wave activity is produced.
 Your brain changes frequencies throughout the day, so biosound therapy is merely making beneficial use of this fact.

 Frequency waves are used in biosound therapy to induce different emotional states.
-Research from a 2018 study shows that listening to binaural beats for a suggested amount of time can positively impact a person’s behavior and sleep cycles.
-This study goes on to explain the five different categories of a frequency pattern:
+Research shows that listening to binaural beats for a suggested amount of time can positively impact your behavior and sleep cycles.
+There are different categories of a frequency pattern, including:

 Delta pattern: Binaural beats in the delta pattern function at a frequency of 0.5–4 Hz associated with dreamless sleep.
-It’s been shown that individuals who received a delta pattern frequency during sleep entered a deeper stage of sleep, according to the results of an electroencephalogram (EEG) brain scan.
+People who receive a delta pattern frequency during sleep enter a deeper stage of sleep, according to electroencephalogram (EEG) brain scans.

 Theta pattern: In a theta pattern, binaural beats are set to a frequency of 4–7 Hz.
-Theta patterns better meditation, creativity, and sleep in the rapid eye movement (REM) phase.
+Theta patterns can improve meditation, creativity, and sleep in the rapid eye movement (REM) phase.

 Alpha pattern: Binaural beats in the alpha pattern operate at a frequency of 7–13 Hz and may induce feelings of relaxation.

 Beta pattern: Binaural beats function at a 13–30 Hz frequency in the beta pattern.
 This frequency helps to increase concentration and alertness.
-However, it is important to note that anxiety can occur at the higher end of the range.
+However, it’s important to note that anxiety can occur at the higher end of the range.

-Gamma pattern: The gamma pattern operates on a range of 30–50 Hz.
-This frequency can promote the maintenance of arousal while a person is awake.
+Gamma pattern: The gamma pattern operates at a range of 30–50 Hz.
+This frequency can promote the maintenance of arousal while you’re awake.

 Benefits of Biosound Therapy in Addiction Treatment

-The goal of biosound therapy is to calm the body and mind through a precise use of frequencies.
-The targeted use of low frequencies can help break old trains of thinking and self-doubt.
+The goal of biosound therapy is to calm the body and mind through a precise use of guided imagery and sound frequencies.
+The targeted use of low frequencies can help break old thinking patterns and self-doubt.
 Biosound therapy in addiction treatment can especially help to relieve anxiety and depression during the addiction recovery process.
 Many unpleasant symptoms can be regulated through repeated biosound therapy sessions.

 Recovering individuals may find themselves operating in a negative emotional and mental state.
-Addiction can take a lot out of someone, leaving them feeling drained and sometimes even hopeless.
-This negative state can be treated at a recovery center such as ours.
-Through the use of different evidence-based methods, you’ll find that getting better is a matter of dedication and practice.
-Through biosound therapy, patients can learn to better regulate their emotions.
+Addiction can leave you feeling drained and sometimes even hopeless.
+Biosound therapy can help you learn to better regulate emotions.